grian32/beta-mod/docs/docs/new-features/item-enhancements/item-enhancements.md

 There are currently no shovel enhancements

 ### Hoe
 - Replanter: Crops will replant themselves at no cost if they were fully grown.
+This will happen a few ticks after harvesting and is indicated by green particles.
     - Tier One - 48 Bread